Manu10744/Manu10744/README.md

 #

 ### What I find interesting 💡
-I like everything related to Software Development, DevOps and Natural Language Processing.<br>
+I like everything related to Software Development, DevOps and Natural Language Processing and really love the idea of Containerization ( Docker 🐳💙 ).<br>
-I'm especially interested in the developments of the automotive industry and I definitely would like to work in this field some day.
+Regarding the industry I'm especially interested in the developments of the automotive industry and I definitely would like to work in this field some day.

-#

 ### What I'm currently doing 💼
 I’m currently working as a **Working Student** in the field of Software Development.<br>